CaesarXInsanium/ComputerSystemsProgrammerPrespectiveNotes/src/03machine_representation.md

 x86_64 processors contain 16 registers that can contains quad words.
 In those registers smaller subsections can be indexed like double words, words and bytes.
-Using Intel terminalogy a word is a 16 bit value, and as such those indexed values are individual registers that are embedded inside of the largest register.
+Using Intel terminology a word is a 16 bit value, and as such those indexed values are individual registers that are embedded inside the largest register.
 Conventions and the way that procedures are called dictate how the registers should be used and how the procedure expect the data in the registers to be laid out.

-These registers contain function parameters, local variables, return values, a stack pointer, and teporary values.
+These registers contain function parameters, local variables, return values, a stack pointer, and temporary values.

 ### 3.4.1 Operand Specifiers

 Instructions that are passed with registers contain relevant data that is to be worked with.
 Targets can be other registers, memory.
-Immediate values are constants inside of the assembly code that are used when computing the memory address of certain values or for arithmetic.
-Memory is seen by the CPU as a very large array of bytes and it is up to the compiler to generate correct assembly that interprets that memory as correct data for computing and doing stuff.
+Immediate values are constants inside the assembly code that are used when computing the memory address of certain values or for arithmetic.
+Memory is seen by the CPU as a very large array of bytes, and it is up to the compiler to generate correct assembly that interprets that memory as correct data for computing and doing stuff.
 In order to access items in memory the correct address must be computed and accessed.

-Registers can be accessed wholely or just smaller section of them.
+Registers can be accessed wholly or just smaller section of them.

 ### 3.4.2 Data Movement Instructions

 The most common assembly instruction is the `mov` command that moves values between different locations.
 Between register and to and from memory.
-There are different classes of the `mov` command that moves to different location and moves different sized values to different size locations.
+There are different classes of the

-If the value is smaller than destination there are commands that will padd out the wasted with zeroes or will padd with other values.
-While some movement commands have dedicated instructions, other can be accomplised with multipled instructions.
+`mov` command that moves to different location and moves different sized values to different size locations.

-In C code, the act of dereferancing to and from pointers are actions that deal with moving the values store in the registers and writing values to addresses that were stored in the registers.
+If the value is smaller than destination there are commands that will pad out the wasted with zeroes or will pad with other values.
+While some movement commands have dedicated instructions, others can be accomplished with multiple instructions.

+In C code, the act of dereferencing to and from pointers are actions that deal with moving the values store in the registers and writing values to addresses that were stored in the registers.
 Pointers in C are all just memory addresses.

 ### 3.4.4 Pushing and Popping Stack Data